ptgullas/EpisodeRenamer/README.md

 This application retrieves info from an external database, stores them in a local database, and renames my files.

 Solution is in .NET Core with a Console app as a front end.
 Stores TV show & episode info in a local Sqlite DB.
 Retrieves information from thetvdb.com
+## Notes
+There are a lot of duplicate commits because I used BFG to clean up files from my history, neglected to delete old commits, then ended up pushing the old history back.